sbrincat/spynal/README.md

     - For developers: at command line, run: python setup.py develop (this will allow you to edit the library without reinstalling)

-You should now be able to directly import spynal modules in your Python code/notebooks like so:
+You should now be able to directly import spynal and its modules/functions in your code/notebooks like so:
+    import spynal
-    import spynal.sync
+    import spynal as spy
-    import spynal.spikes as spk
+    import spynal.spectra as spectra
-    from spynal.randstats import two_sample_test
+    from spynal.spectra import spectrogram